mrumkovskis/tresql/readme.md

-TreSQL - object-notated SQL for web clients
+TreSQL - Tree SQL language for web clients
 =========================================

-TreSQL (Tree SQL) is a query language built on top of SQL that can select data into hierarchical [JSON](http://en.wikipedia.org/wiki/JSON) objects.
+[TreSQL (Tree SQL)](Query/wiki/language-guide) is a query language built on top of SQL that can select data into hierarchical [JSON](http://en.wikipedia.org/wiki/JSON) objects.
 This allows to select data for complex input form using one simple query, without any additional server-side programming.
 TreSQL has very compact notation and provides many powerful shortcuts.
 It aims to provide complete functionality of SQL for query and data manipulation purposes.
 In a web application or a client-server application, it can fullfill all the database querying needs for the client.
 It's Scala API is much more concise than JDBC and can be used for all database requests.

 <b>With TreSQL, we provide: </b>
 1. Query and data manipulation language with SQL functionality